Ch-harsha/BE-Project/README.md

 FOR GATE LEVEL STIMULATION PROCESS

-In this we are going to do Gatelevel simulation. for that we are going to use following files 1.netlist.v 2.sky130_fd_sc_hd.v 3.testbench.v use the following code for gatelevel simulation : iverilog netlist.v sky130_fd_sc_hd.v tb_mux2x1.v
+In this we are going to do Gatelevel simulation. for that we are going to use following files 1.netlist.v 2.sky130_fd_sc_hd.v 3.testbench.v use the following code for gatelevel simulation : iverilog netlist.v sky130_fd_sc_hd.v tb_mux.v

 ![32](https://user-images.githubusercontent.com/84916459/140510984-7a7da4d1-4fa5-46c5-b10c-afa2433809e0.png)